xvik/gradle-mkdocs-plugin/src/doc/docs/guide/multi-version.md

     You don't need [mike](https://github.com/jimporter/mike) itself!

 !!! important
-    You will not see switcher under `mkdocsServe` command, but if you call `mkdocsBuild`, and manually open new version it would show switcher with all versions (because versions.json was generated)
+    You will not see switcher under `mkdocsServe` command, but if you call `mkdocsVersionsFile` (which would also call `mkdocsBuild`), and manually open new version it would show switcher with all versions (using generated versions.json)

 Mkdocs-material requires only `versions.json` file stored at docs root.
 Plugin would automatically generate such file (following mike syntax):